Collaboration in the workplace is nothing new.

 Moreover, this collaboration is increasingly happening online, rather than in person.

-The current worldwide pandemic has forced organisations to introduce flexible working from home arrangements for employees, and in turn, requiring collaboration to happen across geographically spread locations.
+The recent worldwide pandemic has forced organisations to introduce flexible working from home arrangements for employees, and in turn, requiring collaboration to happen across geographically spread locations.

 Why collaborate?
 The benefits of collaboration

 When working on a project, an individual often needs the input of other employees.
 By collaborating with others - different departments or even different offices, skills can be pooled to make the project more successful than it might otherwise be.